-If your golf course is already an Audubon Cooperative Sanctuary Program for Golf facility or is in the process of earning this distinction, the next logical step for you as a superintendent or director of golf may be for your course to become part of the Raptor Relocation Network.
+If your golf course is already an Audubon Cooperative Sanctuary Program for Golf facility or is in the process of earning this distinction, the next logical step for you as a golf course superintendent or director of golf may be for your course to become part of the Raptor Relocation Network.

 In 2017, United Airlines and Audubon International announced the launch of the program, initially designed to target the protection of raptors at select airports in the New York and New Jersey area.
 Attracting falcons, owls, hawks and other majestic birds of prey to your golf course facility is immediately appealing to environmentally conscientious golf course superintendents and to the golfers who play the course.
 Plus, there’s the bonus benefit of improving insect and rodent control around the facility.
 But the potential to reduce bird strikes could be the most important reason of all to become part of the program.